 Because we have a tiny regression model at each point, we can attribute a set of coefficients for each.
 This creates a coefficient surface that allows us to understand how the magnitude of certain features change across space.
 Below are maps that show our four listed coefficient “surfaces.”

 These insights provide the final details needed to (1) identify the top 60 store locations, and (2) determine whether sales performance at these sites led to an overall increase in Tesco’s revenue.

 Since Tesco is rumored to open 60 new store locations, and since our goal is to determine which sites are most likely to maximize overall revenue, we mapped the 60 sites falling along the higher end of our predicted sales distribution.

 Among the top 60 locations sales averages amount to £1.4 million per week, these sites tend to be located along the periphery of urban centers, and they also maintain distance from current Tesco as well as competitor store locations.
-In the map below, we also see that the top 60 sites appear in areas with high Mastercard sales scores:
+The top 60 sites also appear in areas with high Mastercard sales scores:

 With the coefficient score for “distance to other stores” we’re able to run a cannibalization analysis measuring the impact spatial proximity to other store locations has on potential space sales performance.